TEXT-S&P summary: Fosun International Ltd.

 -- Compliance with the ratio of offshore liquid asset to offshore debt

-could survive a 30% drop in equity prices of Fosun's financial assets.
+could survive a 30% drop in equity prices for its financial assets.

 billion in projected capital expenditure and acquisitions, RMB23.5 billion in